 BARTON updated the 16,000-square-foot headquarters with a panelized green roof, a geothermal heating and cooling system, energy-efficient windows, a raised floor system to allow for air distribution and electrical and network cabling, and a rainwater collection system.

 LEED Platinum is the highest rating under USGBC’s system for designing and constructing the world’s most energy-efficient and highest-performing buildings.
-The BARTON building represents the first Platinum-certified building in Warren County, the seventh in New York State, and the 105th in the United States.
+At the time of its completion the BARTON building was the first Platinum-certified building in Warren County, the seventh in New York State, and the 105th in the United States.

 LEED Platinum designation is based on a number of green design and construction features that positively impact the project itself and the broader community.
 These features include: